Caldwell soph gets an early jump on welding career

 A career is not as imminent for Stanley as it is with most of the Technical Center Students of the Week — most of whom are seniors — but he has started to consider his options.

 “Right now, I hope to find (a job) welding-related,” he said.
 He added that he is considering going to a welding college to improve his skills, but that would also put him in debt.
-Another option would be to go to a college after working for a while and earning money for tuition and costs.
+Another option would be to go to a college after working for a while and earning money to go toward college tuition and costs.

 Stanley was nominated for Technical Center Student of the Week by his instructor, Mickey Bayer, who praised Stanley for his hard work in the classroom and attention to detail.